 - Had their parental rights terminated; or

 - Executed an affidavit relinquishing parental rights and designated the Department of Family and Protective Services, a licensed adoption agency, or a person other than the child’s stepparent as the child’s managing conservator.

-Contact a Dedicated League City Grandparents’ Rights Attorney Today
+Contact a Dedicated League City Grandparents’ Rights Lawyer Today

 The issue of grandparent visitation often arises in families where at least some of the members have dysfunctional relationships.
-The advice of an attorney can be especially valuable in these emotional situations as what is best for the child can be overshadowed by competing interests and family conflict.
-If you are seeking formal visitation with a grandchild, please call 281-942-6475 to speak to one of our experienced grandparents’ rights attorneys at Conner & Lindamood, P.C.
+The advice of an lawyer can be especially valuable in these emotional situations as what is best for the child can be overshadowed by competing interests and family conflict.
+If you are seeking formal visitation with a grandchild, please call 281-942-6475 to speak to one of our experienced grandparents’ rights lawyers at Lindamood & Robinson, P.C.